outdreamer/build-a-cure/docs/tasks/function_to_do.md

                     - b = 2a

             - 2. problem input & solution output

-              - find function connecting problem input & solution output after standardizing using connecting function of standardization method A
+              - find function connecting problem input & solution output in original equation set

+                - I. find value of a
+                  - query: reduce original equation to variable a by applying a standardization method connecting function of b & a
-                - apply standardization connecting function of method A
+                    - apply standardization connecting function of method A: energy usage of speed 2 & speed 1 (b = 2a)
                       - original function
                         - 5 energy units = 5 units of type 2 exercise + 3 units of type 1 exercise
                         - 5 energy units = 5 minutes * speed 2 + 3 minutes * speed 1
+                      - apply variable labels to units with coefficients
                         - a = minute of type 1 exercise
                         - b = minute of type 2 exercise
                         - 5 energy units = 5b + 3a
-                  - apply standardization connecting function of energy usage of speed 2 & speed 1 (b = 2a)
                         - 5 energy units = 5 * 2 * a + 3 * a = 13 * a
-                    - 5 energy units = 13 units of exercise type 1 (speed 1)
+                        - 5 energy units = 13a = 13 units of exercise type 1 (speed 1)
                         - a = 5/13 energy units
+                        - 1 unit of exercise type 1 (speed 1) = 5/13 energy units

+                - II. find value of b
+                  - query: convert value for that variable to value for solution output format (b)
+                    - find energy units for unit of exercise type 2
+                      - apply standardization connecting function of method A: energy usage of speed 2 & speed 1 (b = 2a)
                       - how many energy units does a unit of each exercise type use?
                         - one unit of exercise type 1 (speed 1) uses 5/13 energy units
                         - two units of exercise type 1 (speed 1) uses 10/13 energy units
                         - one unit of exercise type 2 (speed 2) uses 10/13 energy units
+                        - b = 10/13 energy units

+                - III. find value of x
                   - apply energy units/per unit of an exercise type to find energy units for 6 minutes of type b exercise
                     - x energy units used = 6 minutes * speed 2
                     - x = 6 units of exercise type 2 (speed 2) = 6 * 10/13 = 60/13 energy units

   - associate error types (with interface metadata like intents, causes, structures) with problem & solution types, to identify connections like:
     - what errors can be present in a solution that can still be considered successful